How to become an English as a foreign language (EFL) teacher

 - a degree in any subject for a postgraduate course

-- a full-time course lasting 4 weeks or 120 hours
+- an intensive full-time course lasting 4 weeks

 - a distance learning course where you may need to arrange your own teaching practice